Sungai Buloh Prison: Renovation

-Prime Minister Datuk Seri Anwar Ibrahim ordered the renovation process of the Sungai Buloh Prison quarters to be expedited to ensure that it is completed by the end of this year.
+Prime Minister Anwar Ibrahim ordered the renovation process of the Sungai Buloh Prison quarters to be expedited to ensure that it is completed by the end of 2023.

 He said for that purpose, The Chief Secretary of the Ministry of Interior has been asked to speed up the renovation process.

-Renovations was started in 22 July 2023, and expected to be completed by the end of 2023.
+Renovation works started on 22 July 2023, and fully completed in early 2024.

+The renovations works includes painting the quarters apartment blocks and the terrace quarters with brand new fresh colors, starting from Desa Mulia, Desa Murni, Desa Maju and beyond.
+Also, works on road resurfacing, adding airconds in the Tan Sri Dato' Ahmad Murad Hall and adding new play areas to the main playground.